-- great site my link No large boxes.
-Get small boxes.
+- helpful site No large boxes. why is prednisone on back order Get small boxes.
 Only use large boxes if the items won’t fit in small or medium ones.
 Large boxes become too heavy too quickly and are a huge hassle to carry.
 It can lead to injuries, even if you’re not loading the truck yourself.
 If the box is too heavy for you to move around, chances are they are heavy for everyone.
 They are also much more likely to get dropped or have their tape seams burst.
 You can move things a lot quicker with smaller boxes and it’s easier to fit them in the truck.

 - Use good trash bags for linens, towels, pillows and clothes.
 When I say good trash bags I mean don’t go to Walmart and buy the cheapest store brand trash bags because they will tear (trust me)!
 Invest a couple more dollars on stronger, flexible, ones.
 If you don’t want to invest in wardrobe boxes – the ones that have a bar for hanging clothes – you can make a hole on the bottom of a trash bag and cover hanging clothes like a garment bag.
 I did approximately 20 hangers for each 50 gallon bag.

 - Don’t leave empty spaces in the boxes or in the truck.
 You want to make sure things are secure and won’t break due to banging against each other.
 Fill all the gaps in the boxes with clothes, socks, towels, linens and packing paper.
 And use the trash bags for throwing over the boxes and squeezing in the gaps inside the truck.